JabRef/jabref/README.md

-# JabRef version 2.11 beta
+# JabRef development version

-This version is a beta version.
+This version is a development version.
 Features may not work as expected.

 JabRef is a graphical Java application for editing bibtex (`.bib`) databases.
 JabRef lets you organize your entries into overlapping logical groups, and with a single click limit your view to a single group or an intersection or union of several groups.